Before there was #MeToo–before Fake News–before tribal politics, the seeds were being planted…

 A veteran of broadcast television, Jeanne draws from her own experiences to inform the character development and story arc, lending authenticity to every page.

 Need a good laugh?
 Funny, isn’t it? is for anyone who faces the stresses of life and chooses to laugh in spite of them.

 Okay, let’s have some frank talk about getting older, getting flabbier and realizing you resemble your mother (more than you want), loving your kids through things that hurt them, and maybe, just maybe, meeting “Mr. Right” after years of “Mr. Wrongs”.

-In these twenty-nine stories, I explore subjects as diverse as trash television, marriage, children, grandchildren, running a business, sticking it out when you want to quit, and my personal belief that angels really do exist.
+In these twenty-nine stories, Jeanne explores subjects as diverse as trash television, marriage, children, grandchildren, running a business, sticking it out when you want to quit, and her personal belief that angels really do exist.